 Llanfairfechan and North Wales Coast, Tuesday 14 April 2015

-Eleven members met at the Beach Car Park.
+Eleven members met at the beach car park.
 The weather was colder than back in Cheshire, with a biting cold wind.
-With the tide well out a flock of sandwich terns fed on the tide line, with distance views of other waders and gulls.
+With the tide well out a flock of Sandwich Terns fed on the tide line, with distant views of other waders and gulls.

 Harold & Valerie Fielding